-Congratulations on your acceptance to Baylor Doctor of Occupational Therapy Program!
+Congratulations on your acceptance into the Doctor of Occupational Therapy program!

 1. Respond to Your Offer of Admission and Pay the Enrollment Deposit